ngugimuchangi/AirBnB_clone_v3/README.md

 * [state.py](/models/state.py)
 * [user.py](/models/user.py)

-#### `/models/engine` directory contains File Storage class that handles JSON serialization and deserialization :
+#### `/models/engine` directory contains File Storage class that handles JSON serialization and deserialization and DBStorage that interacts with the MySQL database:
 [file_storage.py](/models/engine/file_storage.py) - serializes instances to a JSON file & deserializes back to instances
 * `def all(self)` - returns the dictionary __objects
 * `def new(self, obj)` - sets in __objects the obj with key <obj class name>.id